wrongisthenewright/ebusd-configuration-ariston-bridgenet/README.md

 `filter-direction = r|u|^w`

-I've added a peliminary version of my mqtt-hassio.cfg that has the write filter removed and with the slope, offset and status rules to alter those parameters from HA ( AGAIN: my testing is only preliminaty, use it at your own risk )
+I've added version of my mqtt-hassio.cfg file, that has the write filter removed and with other minor changes to map correctly ebusd data in HA

+## Credits

+All the working codes are the result of a fantastic job made by some user of the italian forum energeticambiente.it, many thanks Gruppo and friends!

+Some boiler codes came from https://github.com/komw/ariston-bus-bridgenet-ebusd.

+The writing rules are inspired by ysard repo https://github.com/ysard/ebusd_configuration_chaffoteaux_bridgenet